-If you have accepted a place and for some reason had to decline at a later stage, you must notify us immediately so that you don’t become liable for housing expenses etc. We will notify the host university.
+If you have confirmed a place and for some reason had to cancel at a later stage, you must notify us immediately so that you don’t become liable for housing expenses etc. We will notify the host university.
 If you do a late decline, you can apply in both the regular application round and the spare place application round, but with limited chances.
 If you have withdrawn from studies after the deadline due to a full-time assignment in the students’ union or a nation, this will not have a negative impact if you choose to reapply at a later date.
 However, you must be able to present a certificate of employment.

 If you do not receive a place